GVR Report cover Peripheral Nerve Injuries Market Size, Share & Trends Report

 Regional Insights

-North America accounted for the largest share of 30.99% in 2021.
-This is due to the high prevalence of peripheral nerve injuries coupled with the growing geriatric population in the region.
+North America accounted for the largest share of 30.62% in 2023 due to the high prevalence of PNIs coupled with the growing geriatric population in the region.
 The geriatric population is highly susceptible to these disorders.
-In addition, an increase in government funding and initiatives for raising awareness about PNIs is expected to drive the regional market.
-Moreover, one of the main variables influencing the region is technological progress as industry leaders are actively involved in the launch of new products that function effectively.
-Axogen, Inc., declared in September 2021 that the RECON Clinical Study backing its Biologics Licence Application (BLA) for Avance Nerve Graft had finished patient follow-up.
+In addition, a rise in government funding and initiatives for raising awareness about PNIs is expected to drive regional market growth.
+Moreover, one of the main variables influencing regional market growth is technological progress due to industry leaders’ active involvement in the launch of new, more effective products.
+For instance, in March 2022, Integra LifeSciences launched a resorbable implant product to fix discontinuities in peripheral nerves, the NeuraGen 3D Nerve Guide Matrix.

 Key Companies & Market Share Insights